-Diving Tweed Heads has many dive sites but if you’re going to go diving at Tweed Heads you need to check out Cook Island which is the most popular dive site and is an aquatic reserve situated approximately 600 metres off the coast from Fingal Head.
+Diving Tweed Heads has many dive sites however if you’re going to go diving at Tweed Heads you need to check out Cook Island.
+Cook Island is the most popular dive site on Tweed Heads and is truly an aquatic reserve situated approximately 600 metres off the coast from Fingal Head.

 Cook Island off Tweed Heads is home to all kinds of marine species ranging from tropical fish to the grey nurse shark.
-The rocky reef provides a reserve for many endangered species of cod, gropers and has a large population of birds that nest on the island.
+The rocky reef provides a reserve for many endangered species of cod, gropers and not to mention the large population of birds that nest on the island.

 Diving Tweed Heads, Cook Island the nudibranches will steal the show.
 Photographers come from all over the world to test their macro skills with their powerful lens.

-If nudibranches are not your thing and you are after something bigger, than the turtles should keep you entertained for the 45-minute double dive.
+If nudibranches are not your thing and you are after something bigger.
+The turtles should keep you entertained for the 45-minute double dive.
 It is roughly a 20 minute boat ride from the wharf, coming out of the river there will be a good chance of seeing a pod of dolphins.

-During the colder months approaching Cook Island off Tweed Heads, you will have to give way to the Humpback Whales migrating past while the grey nurse sharks are chilling on the bottom.
+During the colder months approaching Cook Island off Tweed Heads, you will have to give way to the Humpback Whales.
+These giants are migrating past at the same time the grey nurse sharks are chilling on the bottom.

 During the warmer months, the grey nurse sharks give way for the leopard sharks moving into the warmer waters.

-Water temperature ranges from a chilly 19 degrees during the winter months and then to a comfortable 24 degrees during summer.
+Water temperature ranges from a chilly 19 degrees during the winter months.
+To a comfortable 24 degrees during summer.

-The best time to dive the turtle reserve is with a light southerly wind but the advantages of being a Island is that it is always a protected dive site from the swells or winds.
+The best time to dive the turtle reserve is with a light southerly wind.
+The advantages of being an Island is that it is always a protected dive site from the swells or winds.